MjdMahasneh/Image_Classification_Using_ResNet_and_Channel_Wise_Attention/readme.md

 # Image Classification Using ResNet and Channel-Wise (Squeeze and Excitation) Attention

 This repository contains an implementation of an image classification model combining the ResNet architecture with channel-wise attention mechanisms, such as Squeeze-and-Excitation (SE) blocks.
 By integrating attention, this model enhances feature representations, allowing for improved classification performance on complex image datasets.
+A conveniant dataset is provided for a quick test.

 ## Features